innovait-dk/LearnIdp/docs/releasenotes/index.md

 - Added support for Swedish and Norwegian culture in the UI (beside English and Danish).
 - Various bug fixes and optimizations

-### Breaking Changes
+>[!IMPORTANT]
+>Breaking change
+>

-Upgrade from 2024.2.57:
+>How to Upgrade from 2024.2.57:
+>

-Backup your app.xaml and app.xaml.cs if you have made custom changes.
+>Backup your app.xaml and app.xaml.cs if you have made custom changes.
+>

-Run code-task “AppBase” (which will replace app.xaml/app.xaml.cs)
+>Run code-task “AppBase” (which will replace app.xaml/app.xaml.cs)